torvalds/linux/Documentation/networking/phonet.rst

 there is no link-layer header, so there is no Phonet media type byte.

-Note that Phonet interfaces are not allowed to re-order packets, so only the (default) Linux FIFO qdisc should be used with them.
+Note that Phonet interfaces are not allowed to re-order packets, so only the (default) GNU/Linux FIFO qdisc should be used with them.

 Network layer